corbindavenport/imageshare/DEV.md

 docker compose -f docker-compose.yml up
 ```

 ImageShare should now be running at the server's IP address.
-Now you need to run Certbot to generate SSL certificates (substitute your own domain and email):
+After you verify the web server is working (DNS settings might take a while to kick in), you need to run Certbot to generate SSL certificates (substitute your own domain and email):

 ```
 docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ --email youremail@gmail.com -d yourdomain.com --agree-tos --no-redirect  --non-interactive